top of page

 What We Offer

-Boy Scout Troop 124 offers a year-round program full of opportunities to learn.
-We participate and lead community, district and council activities; we also host our own events and work closely with other units in true Scouting spirit.
-Our primary goal is not to convert Webelos to Eagles as quickly as possible, our goal is rather to grow youth into young men with skills that they will use for the rest of their lives.
+Scout Troop 124 offers a year-round program full of opportunities to learn.
+We participate and lead community, district, and council activities; we also host our own events and work closely with other units in true Scouting spirit.
+Our primary goal is not to convert Webelos to Eagles as quickly as possible, our goal is rather to grow youth into young adults with skills that they will use for the rest of their lives.

 We meet at Raymore Christian Church at 7:00 PM